China to let tourists visit disputed South China Sea islets

 Vietnam, Taiwan, Brunei, Malaysia and the Philippines also claim other parts of the South China Sea, including the Spratly Islands.
 China has a separate dispute with Japan in the East China Sea.

-China is in an increasingly angry dispute with its neighbours over the claims to parts of the potentially oil and gas-rich South China Sea.
+China is in an increasingly angry dispute with its neighbors over the claims to parts of the potentially oil and gas-rich South China Sea.
 China lays claim to almost the whole of the sea, which is criss-crossed by crucial shipping lanes.

-(Reporting by Benjamin Kang Lim; Editing by Ben Blanchard and Michael Perry)
+Reporting by Benjamin Kang Lim; Editing by Ben Blanchard and Michael Perry